NASCAR Power Rankings: Joey Logano Rises After Atlanta Win

-NASCAR Power Rankings: Joey Logano rises after Atlanta win originally appeared on NBC Sports Chicago
+NASCAR Power Rankings: Joey Logano rises after Atlanta win originally appeared on NBC Sports Philadelphia

 Two of NASCAR’s best superspeedway drivers delivered the goods last weekend at Atlanta Motor Speedway.